ChubbyHunteR/blog/content/post/borg-udev-backup.md

 A very useful resource when writing `udev` rules is the [Writing `udev` rules](http://www.reactivated.net/writing_udev_rules.html) guide, and, of course, Arch Linux [wiki pages on udev](https://wiki.archlinux.org/index.php/udev).

+Remember that the Bash scripts need to be marked executable!